trouchet/sappio/README.md

 ## How to stop/remove service

-You must follow the instructions below to stop and remove the service on docker deamon:
+You must follow the instructions below to stop and remove the service on docker daemon:

 1) Run the command ```docker ps -a```;
 2) Identify container id for deployed ```IMAGE-NAME```.
 We call it here ```CONTAINER-ID```